CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-collections.md

 ~~~
 {% endraw %}

 In `cookies.html` we'll remove the content and image.
-We'll also add an a tag to link to the generated document page.
-The url is available to us at *document*.url.
+We'll link the `<h2>` to the generated document page.
+The url is available to us at *document*.url:

 {% raw %}
 ~~~html